Need to know

 I lived in Japan for three years, so I’m keen to return.
 I’m also hungry for the academic sessions, reconnecting with friends – and making new ones!

-For more information on Parkinson’s and exercise please visit the EPDA website.
+For more information on Parkinson’s and exercise please visit Parkinson’s Europe website.